okfde/old.okfn.de/blog/_posts/2016/2016-03-31-public-procurement-digital-era.md

 <iframe src="https://opentender.eu/mapping/iframe.html#?nr=14" frameborder="0" width="600px" height="524px"></iframe>

 ###Governments need to commit to a tender publication standard.
-Procurement data in all 35 jurisdiction is so different that it makes it nearly impossible to do a comprehensive and effective mapping and comparative analysis.
-Therefore governments should agree on a standard under which tenders are announced on one single platform per country, for example by using the globally emerging <a href="http://standard.open-contracting.org/latest/en/getting_started/">Open Contracting Data Standard</a>.
+Procurement data in all 35 jurisdictions is so different that it makes it nearly impossible to do a comprehensive and effective mapping and comparative analysis.
+Therefore, governments should agree on a standard under which tenders are announced on one single platform per country, for example by using the globally emerging <a href="http://standard.open-contracting.org/latest/en/getting_started/">Open Contracting Data Standard</a>.
 This will make the comparison and analysis of procurement announcements possible.
 It will also allow governments to collect reliable data on procurement activities of all authorities.
 The latter